Why Bad PR Forced Principal Life to Settle Its Fiduciary Violations Lawsuit in Record Time

 “For good reason: Principal could not afford to have the case endure scrutiny… the fewer of their clients that knew about it, the better.
 A key element in this case is that the class of plaintiffs filing this case are all employed by Principal Financial Services, with insider information, and involved the Principal Select Savings Plan for Employees or the Principal Select Savings Plan for Individual Field.”

-As a former employee of Principal, and one who wrote about these proprietary funds for marketing purposes, many of us knew Principal’s funds were underperformers and that the choice of funds in Principal’s 401(k) plans were limited simply because they were managed by their in-house stable of nameless fund managers.
-Some of us also knew that Principal, like other insurance companies and most large banks that offer mutual funds, are not innovative in adopting new investment products (such as ETFs) and strategies.
+As a former employee of Principal and one who wrote about these proprietary funds for marketing purposes, many of us knew Principal’s funds were underperformers and that the choice of funds in Principal’s 401(k) plans was limited simply because they were managed by their in-house stable of nameless fund managers.
+Some of us also knew that Principal, like other insurance companies and most large banks that offer mutual funds, is not innovative in adopting new investment products (such as ETFs) and strategies.

 As a result, a hint to individual investors is never to invest in mutual funds managed by insurance companies and banks.

 The image that Principal Life was the wholesome employer in Iowa who believed in treating all investors and employees alike was simply a lie.
-The lawsuit showed they were predators and that is why the lawsuit was settled in record time.
+The lawsuit showed they were predators, so it was settled in record time.

-But as Myhre writes, the lawsuit could be a game changer since there will be more serious financial penalties for those who put their own interests ahead of their own customers by violating the fiduciary standard.
+But as Myhre writes, the lawsuit could be a game changer since there will be more serious financial penalties for those who violate the fiduciary standard and put their own interests ahead of their customers.

 Previous articleThe Retirement Crisis Gets Worse